What the Microsoft Exchange Server Exploit Means for Companies

 - Remove any identified suspicious files.
 If you identify certain 8-character .aspx files in c:\inetpub\wwwroot\aspnet_client\system_web, you should consider moving immediately to incident response and communicating out-of-band.

 - Reset credentials of any user and service accounts present on the system.
 Consider a rotation of all privileged user accounts.

 - Reboot the system a first time to start from a remediated state.

 - Apply Microsoft’s patches to vulnerable Exchange systems, prioritising those that are externally facing.

-- Restrict direct Internet access to any Exchange resources such as Outlook Web Access (OWA), Exchange Admin Center (EAC).
+- Restrict direct internet access to any Exchange resources such as Outlook Web Access (OWA) and Exchange admin centre (EAC).

 - Reboot the system a second time to apply patches.

 - Verify and monitor the system for further suspicious activity.

 Implement a real-time endpoint monitoring, protection and remediation capability designed to continuously monitor endpoint behaviour and prevent malicious access or execution attempts.

 Consider augmenting internal capabilities with a managed detection and response service that provides 24/7 threat monitoring.